jainayushjain95/GFGProblems/README.md

 #Problem 012  -> Maximum AND Value
 Problem 013  -> is a number Palindrome
 Problem 020  -> printAllSubsetsOfAString
+Problem 023  -> Convert Binary Number in a Linked List to Integer Problem 024  -> Hamming Distance
+Problem 025  -> Sort Integers by The Number of 1 Bits

 *********************Recursive problems*********************
 Problem 014  -> Print n to 1 without loop